rust-lang/book/second-edition/nostarch/chapter18.md

 expression must be accounted for.
 One way to ensure you have every possibility covered is to have a catch-all pattern for the last arm, like a variable name.
-A name matching any value can never fail and thus covers every case remaining after the previous arms' patterns.
+A name matching any value can never fail and thus covers every case remaining after the previous arms’ patterns.

-There's an additional pattern that's often used in the last match arm: `_`.
+There’s an additional pattern that’s often used in the last match arm: `_`.
 It matches anything, but it never binds any variables.
 This can be useful when you only want to run code for some patterns but ignore any other value, for example.

 ### `if let` Expressions

-We discussed `if let` expressions in Chapter 6, and how they're mostly a shorter way to write the equivalent of a `match` that only cares about matching one case. `if let` can optionally have a corresponding `else` with code to run if the pattern in the `if let` doesn't match.
+We discussed `if let` expressions in Chapter 6, and how they’re mostly a shorter way to write the equivalent of a `match` that only cares about matching one case. `if let` can optionally have a corresponding `else` with code to run if the pattern in the `if let` doesn’t match.

-Listing 18-1 shows that it's even possible to mix and match `if let`, `else if`, and `else if let`.
+Listing 18-1 shows that it’s even possible to mix and match `if let`, `else if`, and `else if let`.
 This code shows a series of checks of a bunch of different conditions to decide what the background color should be.
-For the purposes of the example, we've created variables with hardcoded values that a real program might get by asking the user.
-If the user has specified a favorite color, we'll use that as the background color.
+For the purposes of the example, we’ve created variables with hardcoded values that a real program might get by asking the user.
+If the user has specified a favorite color, we’ll use that as the background color.
 If today is Tuesday, the background color will be green.
-If the user has specified their age as a string and we can parse it as a number successfully, we'll use either purple or orange depending on the value of the parsed number.
+If the user has specified their age as a string and we can parse it as a number successfully, we’ll use either purple or orange depending on the value of the parsed number.
 Finally, if none of these conditions apply, the background color will be blue: